azurestandard/issue-milestone-tracker/readme.md

 This script will update a GitHub issue with statistics based on a milestone.
 It builds these statistics from all repositories in a given organization.

+For a simple demo of the output see Issue [#3](https://github.com/azurestandard/issue-milestone-tracker/issues/3) on this repository.

 Pull requests are welcome.

 ## Sample Usage